 No longer purely utilitarian, bathrooms became soft, feminine spaces, featuring shaped sanitary wear, such as shell-shaped basins, floral wallpaper and corner baths – but more on those later.

-The 80s was a boom time for technology in the home.
+The 80s were a boom time for technology in the home.
 Our houses were filled with big boxy record players, cassette players, VHS recorders and – if you were really lucky – a Commodore 64 computer.

 Thank goodness we had all that matching wood furniture to house all our new gadgets!